 5 areas to monitor to avoid redlining risk

-Financial services organizations continue to adjust the way they operate – from business models and digital banking platforms to third-party partnerships and mergers and acquisitions.
-But even in the face of change, financial services organizations are obligated to treat all customers in a fair and responsible manner.
+Financial services organizations continue to adjust their operations, from business models and digital banking platforms to third-party relationships and mergers and acquisitions.
+But even in the face of change, financial services organizations must meet their obligations to treat all customers fairly and responsibly.

-This obligation is underscored with the U.S. Department of Justice’s launch of the Combatting Redlining Initiative.1 The initiative represents a robust and coordinated effort to investigate and prevent redlining, which is prohibited by the Fair Housing Act and the Equal Credit Opportunity Act.
+This obligation is underscored by the U.S. Department of Justice’s Combatting Redlining Initiative, which launched in 2021.
+The initiative represents a robust and coordinated effort to investigate and prevent redlining, which the Fair Housing Act and the Equal Credit Opportunity Act prohibit.

-Laws to combat redlining have been in place for more than 50 years, but financial services organizations can’t afford to assume their lending practices comply.
-Instead, they need to regularly verify that they are compliant.
-A single violation can cause significant harm to an organization.
-Consequences can include damaged brand and reputation, costly fines and penalties, and derailed strategic growth opportunities, such as acquisitions or introducing new products or services.
+A single violation or even perceived noncompliance can cause significant harm to an organization.
+Consequences can include damage to the organization’s brand and reputation, costly fines and penalties, and derailment of strategic growth opportunities such as acquisitions or introducing new products or services.

 Is your organization monitoring these five areas for redlining risk?

-The Justice Department’s initiative is an important reminder for financial services organizations to reassess how they are monitoring for redlining risk and how they can prepare for increased regulatory scrutiny.
+The Justice Department’s initiative is an important reminder for financial services organizations to reassess how they are monitoring for redlining risk and to ask themselves how they can prepare for increased regulatory scrutiny.

 Here are five critical areas your organization can monitor more closely for redlining risk:

-1. Model development.
 Many organizations falsely assume that automated data models will eliminate discrimination.
-Unfortunately, without strong model development and data governance policies in place that include a fair lending review, underwriting and pricing engines might unintentionally discriminate based on factors such as where potential customers live or even what type of car they drive or the type of phone that they use.
-Organizations should determine how automated tools are being used and perform ongoing monitoring and analysis.
+Without reliable data, careful model development, and data governance policies that include a fair lending review, underwriting and pricing engines might unintentionally discriminate.
+For example, redlining risks can arise when models base decisions on factors like where potential customers live, if and where they attended college, and even what type of car they drive or type of phone they use.

-3. Digital advertising.
-The algorithms online advertising platforms used to distribute ads can be complex and confusing.
-But if organizations aren’t performing due diligence to understand who is being targeted and where advertising is targeted, then they could be committing unintentional discrimination.
-Lookalike audiences, for example, can discriminate by race or ethnicity depending on the metrics and factors used for segmentation and resulting groupings.
+The algorithms that online advertising platforms use to distribute ads can be complex and confusing, which leads to possibilities for unintentional discrimination.
+Lookalike audiences, for example, can discriminate by race or ethnicity depending on the metrics and factors used for segmentation and the resulting groupings.
+Organizations must address these risks by performing thorough due diligence to understand who is being targeted and where digital advertising is focused.

-4. Third-party management.
-The business practices of an organization’s third-party partners can affect fair lending risk.
-Organizations should monitor how fintechs, brokers, agents, and dealers offer products, interact with customers, and market services to make sure third parties are not introducing potential redlining violations.
-These efforts should include identifying potential reverse redlining, which illegally targets borrowers based on income, race, or ethnicity and offers them credit on unfair terms.
+The business practices of an organization’s third-party vendors can affect fair lending risk, so it’s important to understand how each third party will support risk management efforts.
+To make sure third parties are not introducing potential redlining violations, organizations should monitor how vendors – including fintechs, brokers, agents, and dealers – offer products, interact with customers, and market services.
+These monitoring efforts should include identifying potential reverse redlining, which involves illegally targeting borrowers based on income, race, or ethnicity and offering them credit on unfair terms.

-5. Community outreach.
-Organizations can partner with their internal Community Reinvestment Act teams and programs to drive additional diversity efforts in underserved neighborhoods.
-These relationships help address potential redlining issues, and they can also provide positive business impacts as organizations build their portfolios through identifying new customers, expansion, mergers, or acquisitions.
+Organizations can collaborate with their internal Community Reinvestment Act teams and programs to support additional diversity efforts in underserved neighborhoods.
+These relationships can help address potential redlining issues, and they can also provide positive business impacts as organizations build their portfolios through expansion, mergers, acquisitions, and identification of new potential customers and markets.

 Crowe can help you identify and avoid redlining risk